-If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the police before doing so.
+If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.

 In the case of allegations of abuse made against other children, we will normally notify the parents or carers of all the children involved.
 We will think carefully about what information we provide about the other child involved, and when.
-We will work with the police to make sure our approach to information sharing is consistent.
+We will work with the police and/or local authority children's social care to make sure our approach to information sharing is consistent.